potassco/acclingo/acclingo/tae/README.md

 ```
     cost = par_factor * unsolved_penalty
 ```
 Par factor is usually set to 10 and unsolved penalty is a predefined value that modifies par factor.
-Users need to be careful when choosing a low unsolved_penalty when using the not normalized formula for solution quality as the value for solution quality can potentially be very big.

 The actual cost is then calculated with the following formula:
 ```